jtauber/ryland/README.md

 ## Data Function

-To pull data directly from a JSON or YAML file in a template:
+You can put together your template context in your Python build script or you can pull data directly from a JSON or YAML file within a template.

+Here's an example of the latter:

 ```html
 <div>